sconetto/msa-docs/msa-docs/docs/interfaces/api-paycheck.md

 FORMAT: 1A
 HOST: http://locahost/api-paycheck/

-# Polls
+# Paycheck

-Polls is a simple API allowing consumers to view polls and vote in them.
-You can view this documentation over at [Apiary](http://docs.pollsapi.apiary.io).
+Paycheck is a API used to manage all workers paycheck, benefits and others questions related to wage.
+You can view his documentation over at [API Paycheck Module](../../modules/api-paycheck).

-# Polls API Root [/]
+# Paycheck API Root [/]

 This resource does not have any attributes.
 Instead it offers the initial API affordances in the form of the links in the JSON body.